agiordan101/codingame_chess/README.md

 - Next steps :

+    * Clean branch and merge PiecesHeuristic class
-    * Create AbstractHeurisic
+    * Create a REAL Makefile
+    * Use valgrind to prevent leaks
-    * Create BasicHeuristic ...
+    * Create destructors
+    * Why GameRunner get killed ?
+And each game is lower than the previous one ?
-    * Create HeuristicAgent
+    * Finalize PiecesHeuristic
+    * Moves shuffle isn't working !
+First move is always taken

+    * Python script that merge all specified files into 1 (For codingame bot programming)

     * Refactor CGGameEngine
     * CG game engine returns illegal castling move ?
+Report the bug ?
     * Implement Board::Board(): Randomize the board generation

 - Refactor & Improvments :